fxcircus/frontegg-as-3rd-party-saml-idp-example/README.md

 ## Frontegg account Setup
-1. Login to your Frontegg account. or Signup for a Frontegg account on one of our public regions:
+1. Login to your Frontegg account, or signup for a Frontegg account on one of our public regions:
     - EU ➜ https://portal.frontegg.com/signup
     - US ➜ https://portal.us.frontegg.com/signup
     - CA ➜ https://portal.ca.frontegg.com/signup